 THC is the key mind-altering (psychoactive) substance in marijuana.
 It acts on specific brain receptors, causing possible mood changes, depression, suicidal thinking, memory issues, and disruption to normal learning abilities.
 It may also produce dependency.

 The compound is also known to stimulate appetite (informally known as "the munchies") and induce a relaxed state, as well as other effects on sense of smell, hearing, and eyesight.
 THC can also cause fatigue.
 In some people, THC may reduce aggression.

 Marijuana has many effects on the mind and body.

-The effects of the more than 113 cannabinoids present in cannabis are largely unknown, but the most potent psychoactive agent identified to date is THC.
+The effects of the 120-plus cannabinoids present in cannabis are mostly unknown, but the most potent psychoactive agent identified to date is THC.

 When a person smokes cannabis, THC is quickly absorbed into the bloodstream, reaching the brain within minutes.

 The body absorbs THC more slowly when it is eaten, delaying the onset of action for up to 2 hours and prolonging the duration of the effect.

 THC and other cannabinoids in marijuana are similar to cannabinoids produced by the body.
 These natural cannabinoids act like neurotransmitters that send chemical messages between nerve cells (neurons) throughout the nervous system.

 These neurotransmitters affect brain areas involved in memory, thinking, concentration, movement, coordination, sensory and time perception, as well as pleasure.
 The receptors that respond to these cannabinoids also react to THC, which can alter and disrupt normal brain function.